 - 1. Click the green "Authorize GitHub Classroom" button. - 2.
 Select your email as the "Identifier." - 3.
-Click "Accept this assignment" - 4.
+Click the green "Accept this assignment" button. - 4.
 Wait 1-2 minutes for your repository to be configured.
-After 1-2 minutes click refresh if the page does not do so automatically. - 5.
+After 1-2 minutes click refresh on your web browser if the page does not do so automatically. - 5.
 When it is completed, you will see a page "You're ready to go!" - (a) If you do not see this page, navigate to github.com.
 As long as you are logged in, you should see your new cloned repository on the left-hand side of the window. - 6.
 Click the link to your repository on the page.
 For example, it will be something similar to https://github.com/cs136-s24/lab-0-helloworld-katie where katie is whatever your username is.